If you improve your IELTS Vocabulary, you will see a big difference in your score in all 4 sections of the test.

 The first day, my new student read ‘The Daily Mail’ (a poor-quality tabloid newspaper) and found 3 slang words that could only be used in certain contexts (not in IELTS!).
 The second day he read ‘The Telegraph’ (a high-quality broadsheet newspaper) but found very formal words like ‘wrest’ ‘oust’ and ‘thwart’ which again, could only be used in certain contexts.

-That’s why I think, ultimately, the best reading source if you’re preparing for IELTS, is the Reading texts themselves.
-And there are plenty of them on my website!
+That’s why I think, ultimately, the best reading source if you’re preparing for IELTS, is the Cambridge Practice Reading texts themselves.

 25. Develop independent learning skills